Maximal green sequences for cluster-tilted algebras of finite representation type: Semistability sets for algebras of finite representation type

-In this section we prove that maximal forward hom-orthogonal sequences for $\Lambda=J(Q,W)$ of finite type are given by wall crossing sequences for (generic) ``green paths''.
-One direction is known, namely that a green path $\gamma$ gives a maximal forward hom-orthogonal sequence assuming that each wall crossed by $\gamma$ supports a unique Schurian module.
+In this section we prove that complete FHO sequences for $\Lambda=J(Q,W)$ of finite representation type are given by wall crossing sequences for (generic) ``green paths''.
+One direction is known, namely that a green path $\gamma$ gives a complete FHO sequence assuming that each wall crossed by $\gamma$ supports a unique Schurian module.
 (See \cite{PartI}, Theorems 3.6, 3.8.)
 Conversely, for any maximal green sequence for $Q$ we construct a green path.
 Br\"ustle, Smith and Treffinger \cite{BST} have recently shown the analogous statement for any finite dimensional algebra using $\tau$-tilting, namely that maximal green sequences defined using $\tau$-tilting are equivalent to wall crossing sequences which are also equivalent to finite Harder-Narasimhan stratifications of the module category.
 Demonet, Iyama and Jasso \cite{DIJ} have obtained similar results for $\tau$-tilting finite algebras.